-After a JHU student completes eight semesters and earns a bachelor’s degree, the Whiting School of Engineering’s Dean’s Master’s Fellowship will pay 50% of the student’s tuition every semester while he or she is a full time graduate student in fall and spring only.
+After a JHU student completes eight semesters in the fall or spring only and earns a bachelor’s degree, the Whiting School of Engineering’s Dean’s Master’s Fellowship will pay 50% of the student’s tuition every semester while a full-time graduate student in fall and spring only.

 GRE scores are not required, but may be submitted if you want.

 The only difference between the programs is that when you are a combined BS/MS student, in your first semester as a graduate student you can register a few weeks earlier than students who are regular MS students.
-All other policies, such as double counting and the tuition discount, are the same.
+All other policies ie double counting and the tuition fellowship are applied the same.

 All MSE candidates must complete 10 (three credit/hour) courses or eight courses and project/essay, which can mean:

-- Five three-credit hour courses from each sub area: Application, Reasoning, Software, Systems and Theory
+- One three-credit hour course from at least four of the following sub-areas: Application, Reasoning, Software, Systems and Theory

-- Three electives from any CS area or closely-related departments such as Electrical and Computing Engineering, Cognitive Science, Mathematics, or Applied Mathematics and Statistics
+- Three-four electives from any CS area or closely-related departments such as Electrical and Computing Engineering, Cognitive Science, Mathematics, or Applied Mathematics and Statistics

 - Two additional graduate level courses in CS or a supervised-project or a thesis